jestjs/jest/docs/TimerMocks.md

 ## Enable Fake Timers

 In the following example we enable fake timers by calling `jest.useFakeTimers()`.
-This replace the original implementation of `setTimeout()` and other timer functions.
+This is replacing the original implementation of `setTimeout()` and other timer functions.
 Timers can be restored to their normal behavior with `jest.useRealTimers()`.

 ```javascript title="timerGame.js"
 function timerGame(callback) {